 For all of the students who want to work in TV, please watch the Facebook Live Q&A (recorded Sept 23, 2020) where experts are answering your questions.

-Maryland Public Television offers full- and part-time internships for college students throughout the year.
+Maryland Public Television offers full- and part-time internships for freshman, sophomore, junior, senior, graduate college, trade school and junior/senior high school students throughout the year.
 Internships are specifically designed to provide training and experience for students interested in public broadcasting.

-Internships described below are, in general, the types of assignments that are available from time to time.
+The internships described are, in general, the types of assignments that are available from time to time.
 Please be aware that not all internships are available every semester.
 MPT's Human Resources department maintains information on available internship roles.

-Internships are offered to students of all colleges, universities, and trade schools.
-Recruiting is normally accomplished through the school internship or career services office and on-campus through career and internship fairs.
-Students may also contact MPT Human Resources directly.
-MPT Human Resources processes applications and conducts initial interviews.
-Interviews are also conducted by the supervisor from the department for which the student is applying.
+Interviews are scheduled by the MPT Internship Coordinator from the department for which the student applied.
 Once accepted, students are assigned to work on a specific project or production for an academic semester.
 All MPT internships are unpaid.
 An intern that is not for academic credit is deemed a volunteer.

 MPT internships offer a thorough introduction to Maryland Public Television including our mission and expectations.
 Maryland Public Television is committed to providing solid work experience to serious minded individuals in a positive environment.

 - Freshman, Sophomore, Junior, Senior, Graduate college, trade school and Junior/Senior High School students are eligible for internships.